Thank you for signing up for our Morocco Retreat!!

 Money

 Moroccan Dirham is a closed currency, which means that you won’t be able to get cash until you arrive in Morocco.
 I exchange cash at the airport when I arrive, the exchange rate is the same as it is in the city.
 If you plan to exchange cash and bring large bills ($100’s and $50’s) to exchange be sure that they are newer bills with holograms.
 Otherwise they will not accept them.
-Another good option for padding your wallet with dirhams is to use the ATM machines which are located around the Medina.
+There are ATM machines are located around the Medina though we siggest that as a last option due to global fraud with ATM machines.

 Be sure to notify your bank of your foreign travel destination so they don’t flag you for fraud.
 Most banks limit withdrawals to 2000 Dirham per day and are typically dispensed in 100 Dirham bills.
 Smaller increments of cash will most likely be needed, so ask for small coins or bills when you get change.